-We interviewed Robert Portnoy, owner of Cool Springz Trampoline Park in Albuquerque, New Mexico-the largest trampoline park in the state-about how he uses BEAM floor games to entertain his young customers.
+We interviewed Robert Portnoy, owner of Cool Springz Trampoline Park in Albuquerque, New Mexico-the largest trampoline park in the state-about how he uses BEAM interactive floor games to entertain his young customers.

 BEAM: Can you tell me a bit more about Cool Springz?